ioune1993/oscareducation/README.md

 First, install PostgreSQL version 9.4 or above (installation instructions depends on your OS).
 Then we advise you to install a tool such as
-`pgAdmin` to administrate the database, `DbVisualizer` visualize the database schema and `pycharm community edition` a python IDE.
-By default, as it is stated in `oscar/settings.py`, the database name is 'oscar', accessible from `localhost:5432, with the user 'oscar' and the password 'oscar'.
+`pgAdmin` to administrate the database, `DbVisualizer` visualize the database schema and
+`PyCharm Community Edition` a python IDE.
+By default, as it is stated in `oscar/settings.py`, the database name is 'oscar', accessible from `localhost:5432`, with the user 'oscar' and the password 'oscar'.
+So, create a PostgreSQL server with a database, with the parameters you chose or the default parameters stated above if you do not intend to change the `oscar/settings.py`.

 ### Django
 You only need to perform these commands once: